 When a roof is being installed, every time there is an edge or change in facets, a small amount of shingles will be wasted because they have to be cut to the perfect size.
 A very simple roof might have as little as 7% waste, while an extremely complex roof structure can have waste up to 30%.
 The more waste there is, the higher the cost of your roof replacement.

-Cost Of Roofing Materials
+Cost Of Roofing Materials in 2024

 Next to size, the type of roof materials you choose for your replacement will be one of the biggest determinants in cost.
 This is also one of the biggest determinants in the best roof for Atlanta.
 Here are some of the average Atlanta roof replacement material costs (all include installation and accessories):